fleetdm/fleet/docs/Using-Fleet/REST-API.md

 _Available in Fleet Premium_

-Get information about a bootstrap pacakge that was uploaded to Fleet.
+Get information about a bootstrap package that was uploaded to Fleet.

 `GET /api/v1/fleet/mdm/apple/bootstrap/{team_id}/metadata`